SahithyTumma/golangApplication/README.md

 # Golang Application

-This project is a Go application demonstrating CRUD operations using the Fiber framework, PostgreSQL for data storage, and Apache Pulsar for messaging.
+This project is a Go application of Facts (questioin and an answer) demonstrating CRUD operations using the Fiber framework, PostgreSQL for data storage, and Apache Pulsar for messaging.
 It uses GORM for ORM and Fiber for HTTP routing.

 ## Features